Geography and Environmental Science at Penryn Campus: New students

 We will be updating this page regularly as new details of induction and welcome activities are released.
 Please ensure you check back here frequently for updates, as well as your personal email account, new University of Exeter email account, and your My Timetable for the most up-to-date information from us.
 (Please note you need to register with the University and activate your IT account to access My Timetable.)
 If you have any questions about your induction or starting your studies, please contact your Info Point using the details on this page.

-This induction course for Earth and Environmental Science students is all about helping you to feel confident and happy during your first couple of weeks and will provide further detailed information about studying with us.
-The course is hosted by FutureLearn and is set up across three weeks – however you can view each section at your own pace.
+The online induction is all about helping you to feel confident and happy during your first couple of weeks and will provide further detailed information about studying with us.

 The Centre for Geography and Environmental Science sits as a discipline within the Department of Earth and Environmental Science (EES), alongside the Camborne School of Mines (CSM) and the Environmental Mathematics Group (EMG).
 The Earth and Environmental Science department is a part of the larger Faculty of Environment, Science and Economy (FESE).